-1. Run the uninstall command located in the <sca_install_dir> for your operating system:
+1. Run the uninstall command located in the <sca install dir> for your operating system:

-Linux AIX Solaris ./Uninstall_FortifySCA< version> macOS Uninstall_FortifySCA <version>.app</version>
+Linux AIX ./Uninstall_FortifySCA< version&gt; macOS Uninstall_FortifySCA< version&gt; .app

 2. You are prompted to indicate whether to remove the entire application or individual components.
 Make your selection, and then click Next.